-Custom Layout settings offer a broad variety of the frontend display.
+The Custom Layout settings offer a broad variety of options for the frontend display.
 You can select colors for different popup elements: border, hover, highlight, background, text, and hover text.

-The Magento 2 Elastic Search extension by Amasty offers a particular grid with synonyms in the admin.
-You can see an ID of each synonym as well as its enumeration and a related store view.
-It is possible to edit or delete each item of the grid in the Action column.
+The Magento 2 Elastic Search extension by Amasty offers a dedicated grid with synonyms in the Magento admin.
+You can see an ID of each synonym, as well as its enumeration and a related store view.
+It is possible to edit or delete each item in the grid from the Action column.
 The grid looks as follows:

 Adding a new synonym is straightforward.
 The procedure consists of only two actions:

 Now, your new group of synonyms is available for your customers!

 Alternatively, you can import a group of synonyms via a CSV file.
 Thus, the Amasty’s extension lets you save tons of time and effort.

 A similar grid is available for stop words.
 You can add stopwords manually or import them from a CSV file.

 Such a large backend interface, isn’t it?
 Let’s take a look at what other competitors offer.

 Everything is much less complicated in case of Wyomind.
 In Autocomplete Settings, first, you enable/disable the autocomplete functionality.